Milwaukee records 175 homicides so far in 2021 - NewsBreak

 Milwaukee records 175 homicides so far in 2021

-The Milwaukee Journal Sentinel reported that as of Tuesday the city had recorded 175 homicides in 2021.
-Two more homicides took place Wednesday after two men were shot to death in separate incidents.
+The Milwaukee Journal Sentinel reports that as of Tuesday the city had recorded 175 homicides in 2021.

 The city saw 189 homicides last year after recording 98 in 2019.